-As a volunteer you receive:
+As a new resident you receive:

 - Housing — a comfortable room with one roommate, connected to a large covered porch with fabulous views

 - Vegetarian meals — home-cooked and mostly organic (from our gardens!) with open access to our large community kitchen

 - Opportunities for study, reflection, meditation, and participation in community Buddhist practices.

 - Living allowance — $150 per month, $216 after one year

 - Free domestic phone calls, free WiFi